 Risk event An event with probability of ignition, including wires down, contacts with objects, line slap, events with evidence of heat generation, and other events that cause sparking or have the potential to cause ignition.
-The following risk events all qualify as risk events: Ignitions Outages not caused by vegetation Vegetation-caused outages Wire-down events Faults Other risk events with potential to cause ignitions Risk event simulation Simulation of what the consequence would have been of an ignition had it occurred.
-Risk-spend efficiency (RSE) An estimate of the cost-effectiveness of initiatives, calculated by dividing the mitigation risk reduction benefit by the mitigation cost estimate based on the full set of risk reduction benefits estimated from the incurred costs.
+The following risk events all qualify as risk events: • Ignitions Outages not caused by vegetation Vegetation-caused outages Wire-down events • Faults Other risk events with potential to cause ignitions Risk event simulation Simulation of what the consequence would have been of an ignition had it occurred.
+Risk-spend efficiency An estimate of the cost-effectiveness of initiatives, calculated by dividing the mitigation risk (RSE) reduction benefit by the mitigation cost estimate based on the full set of risk reduction benefits estimated from the incurred costs.
 For ongoing initiatives, the RSE can be calculated by determining the "marginal benefit" of additional spending in the ongoing initiative.
 For example, the RSE of an ongoing initiative could be calculated by dividing the mitigation risk reduction benefit from a 5% increase in spend by the cost associated with a 5% increase in spend.
-Rule Section of public utility code requiring a particular activity or establishing a particular threshold.
+Rule Section of public utility code requiring a particular activity or establishing a particular Nuic threshold.
 Run-to-failure A maintenance approach that replaces equipment only when it fails.
-Rural region In accordance with GO 165, "rural" must be defined as those areas with a population of less than 1,000 persons per square mile as determined by the United States Bureau of the Census.
+In accordance with GO 165, "rural" must be defined as those areas with a population of Rural region less than 1,000 persons per square mile as determined by the United States Bureau of the Census.
 For the purposes of the WMP, "area" must be defined as census tracts.
 Safety Hazard A condition that poses a significant threat to human life or property.
-Simulated wildfire Propagation and impact/consequence of a wildfire ignited at a particular point ('match drop'), as simulated by fire spread software.
-Slash Branches or limbs less than four inches in diameter, and bark and split products debris left on the ground as a result of utility vegetation management.
+Simulated wildfire Propagation and impact/consequence of a wildfire ignited at a particular point ('match Simulated wildlife drop'), as simulated by fire spread software.
+Slash Branches or limbs less than four inches in diameter, and bark and split products debris left SidSii on the ground as a result of utility vegetation management.
 This definition is consistent with Public Resources Code Section 4525.7.
-Span The space between adjacent supporting poles or structures on a circuit consisting of electric lines and equipment.
+Cnan The space between adjacent supporting poles or structures on a circuit consisting of electric Span lines and equipment.
 "Span level" refers to asset-scale granularity.
-System Average Interruption Duration Index (SAIDI) System-wide total number of minutes per year of sustained outage per customer served.
-Third-party contact Contact between a piece of electrical equipment and another object, whether natural (tree branch) or human (vehicle).
-Time to expected failure Time remaining on the life expectancy of a piece of equipment.
-Top 30% of proprietary fire potential index Top 30% of FPI or equivalent scale (e.g. , "Extreme" on SCE's FPI; "extreme", 15 or greater, on SDG&E's FPI; and 4 or above on PG&E's FPI).
-Tree with strike potential / danger tree A tree within or adjacent to the utility right-of-way that has a structural defect or lean that makes it likely to fail in whole or in part and contact electrical equipment or facilities.
-3 Unplanned outage Electric outage that occurs with no advance notice from the utility (e.g. , blackout).
+System Average System-wide total number of minutes per year of sustained outage per customer served.
+Interruption Duration System-wide total number of minutes per year of sustained outage per customer served.
+Index (SAIDI) Third-party contact Contact between a piece of electrical equipment and another object, whether natural (tree Time-party contact branch) or human (vehicle).
+Time to expected Time remaining on the life expectancy of a piece of equipment. failure Time remaining on the me expectancy of a piece of equipment.
+Top 30% of proprietary Top 30% of FPI or equivalent scale (e.g., "Extreme" on SCE's FPI; "extreme", 15 or greater, fire potential index on SDG&E's FPI; and 4 or above on PG&E's FPI).
+Tree with strike A tree within or adjacent to the utility right-of-way that has a structural defect or lean that potential / danger tree makes it likely to fail in whole or in part and contact electrical equipment or facilities.
+3 Unplanned outage Electric outage that occurs with no advance notice from the utility (e.g., blackout). p.aca oatage Lieunie datage that decard with no advance notice from the utility (e.g., blackout).